DavidONeill75101/annotation-correction-tool/README.md

 - [/api/get_data/admin_calls/get_upvotes_admin](/api/get_data/admin_calls/get_upvotes_admin) returns every sentence annotation which has been upvoted.
 - [/api/get_data/admin_calls/get_downvotes_admin](/api/get_data/admin_calls/get_downvotes_admin) returns every sentence annotation which has been downvoted.
 - [/api/get_data/admin_calls/get_annotations](/api/get_data/admin_calls/get_annotations) returns every new, manually annotated sentence.
+- [/api/get_data/admin_calls/get_annotations_with_synonyms](/api/get_data/admin_calls/get_annotations_with_synonyms) returns every new, manually annotated sentence, as before.
+This time, however, it converts any of the highlighted entities to their most common form by consulting a list of synonyms.
+For example, the highligted entity might be "breast malignant neoplasm" and the API call would return this as "breast cancer".
+- [/api/get_data/admin_calls/get_sentence_voting_data](/api/get_data/admin_calls/get_sentence_voting_data) returns the number of upvotes and downvotes for each reviewed sentence.
+- [/api/get_data/admin_calls/get_user_voting_data](/api/get_data/admin_calls/get_user_voting_data) returns a list of the users, along with the sentences which they have upvoted and downvoted.